-Trump Meets Kim Jong Un, Steps Into North Korea
+Trump Meets North Korea's Kim Jong Un And Says Nuclear Negotiations Will Resume

 The two leaders have since exchanged letters.

-At the news conference Sunday, Trump and Moon were questioned about whether the meeting might help grease the wheels for a third formal summit between Trump and Kim on denuclearizing the Korean peninsula, with the potential for the North to abandon its nuclear arsenal in exchange for a lifting of crippling international sanctions.
+At the news conference earlier Sunday in Seoul, Trump and Moon were questioned about whether the meeting might help grease the wheels for a third formal summit between Trump and Kim on denuclearizing the Korean peninsula, with the potential for the North to abandon its nuclear arsenal in exchange for a lifting of crippling international sanctions.
 Trump was uncharacteristically restrained about the notion.
 "Let's see what happens today before we start thinking about that," he said.

 NPR's Michael Sullivan contributed reporting.